 “If you seek to turn me against him, you won’t succeed.
 He was a victim of my father just as I was,” I said.
 “You have no idea the kind of terror we lived in.
 Amelia withered and died under Father’s care, and the circumstances of her death were more due to neglect than anything else.
 We felt we were in very real danger.
 Who knows what might have happened if Marcus had tried to tell anyone what went on in our household?”

 John remained silent.

 “Remember, unlike me, Marcus is still under Father’s thumb,” I continued, feeling the need to defend him.
-“Our promises for retribution have kept the worst of my father’s perversions from him, but he must still endure Father’s near-constant attention and criticisms.
+“Our promises for retribution have kept the worst of my father’s perversions from him, but he must still endure Father’s near-constant attentions and criticisms.
 It’s hard to seek vengeance for a loved one when you’re still struggling just to keep your head above water.”

 John only nodded in response, so that I had no idea whether or not I had swayed his opinion of my brother.
 I sought to say something further, drive my point home in a way he might understand, but he spoke before I could.

 “My original point was that in McNaught’s line of work, he sees a lot of death.
 I have no doubt he’s lost countless friends and allies.
 It makes a person cold, hard.
 Slow to make new acquaintances.
 Covetous of those few he still has.
-I keep things from McNaught because I fear what he would do with the knowledge.
-And he keeps things from me because he fears for my life.
+I keep things from McNaught because I fear what he would do with the knowledge, and he keeps things from me because he fears for my life.
 It’s as simple as that.”

-John met my wrath with a steady gaze.
+John met my criticism with a steady gaze.
 “That’s easy for you to say.
 Wait until the day you pass him the name of someone you suspect to be involved, only for them to turn up dead the next morning.”